Settlement & Divorce

 In mediation, divorcing couples meet with a neutral mediator who guides their conversation and helps them engage in constructive dialog.
 If Freed Marcroft serves as your mediator, your mediator will be a lawyer with extensive divorce experience.
 However, your mediator will not act as you or your spouse’s attorney or advocate.
 Instead, the mediator helps spouses brainstorm and reach mutually beneficial agreements.

 “Review counsel” is also an important role in mediation.
 Because a mediator is a neutral third party who cannot give individual legal advice or comment on the fairness of the agreements, spouses should each hire their own experienced, mediation-friendly divorce attorney to provide independent legal advice.
 The purpose of independent review counsel is not to start a conflict but to advocate for your best interests, needs, and concerns.
 This critical component will help ensure a fair and equitable outcome.
 Your review counsel will not typically be involved in the negotiations between you, your spouse, and the mediation.
 Instead, the review counsel provides you with legal advice about proposed settlements.

 In collaborative divorce, spouses meet with specially trained collaborative divorce attorneys and other professional members of the collaborative team.
 Collaborative attorneys help both parties negotiate and agree on the terms.

 Litigation & Settlement

-Any divorce where the spouses didn’t opt-in to either collaborative divorce or mediation is a litigation.
-The vast majority of litigations ultimately settle out of court — some very early on and some right before trial.
-Litigation can be either low conflict (the parties are able to reach agreements) or high conflict (the spouses are not able to reach agreements).
+Any divorce where the spouses didn’t opt into either collaborative divorce or mediation is litigation.
+Most litigations ultimately settle out of court — some very early and some right before trial.
+Litigation can be either low conflict (the parties can reach agreements) or high conflict (the spouses are not able to get deals).